Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Numerical simulations

 This figure shows that the convergence speed is nearly constant in time, and equation $(\ref{cv_rate})$ is then valid.
 We can also deduce the corresponding convergence rates:

+In the case of discrete observations, as previously mentioned, we can assume that the height is available everywhere, but not at every time.
+If for instance we add the correction term to the observer equations only every $12$ time steps, the evolution of the estimation error is similar to what is shown on figure \ref{fig:SV1}, with a smaller convergence rate.
+In this case, the relative error after 2880 time steps is $0.715$ (to be compared with $0.0198$ in the previous situation), and the convergence rate is approximately $6.47\times 10^{-8}$, which is $11.7$ times smaller than the convergence rate in the full observation case.
+We could have expected a ratio of $12$, as the corrections are applied only every $12$ time steps.
+We can conclude that from the numerical point of view, discrete observations in time do not degrade the method.

-Another interesting point is that, although only the variable $h$ is observed, the velocity $v$ is also corrected, with a comparable convergence rate.
-This is predicted by the theory above, but it is nevertheless extremely noticeable, as in most data assimilation processes, only a few variables of the system are observed \cite{Anthes,Verron-Holland,npg}.
-This result shows (at least in the linear case) that all the variables are observable indeed.
+From an application viewpoint, it is interesting to see that the velocity $v$ is also corrected with a comparable convergence rate, as predicted by the theory above.
+Even if it is standard in automatic control theory, in most data assimilation processes only a few variables of the system are observed \cite{Anthes,Verron-Holland,npg}.
+We showed (at least in the linear case) that all the variables are observable indeed.